cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

 And before saving this data, we must generate its ID and handle.
-We’ll do the latter using [`uuid`](https://www.npmjs.com/package/uuid), a JavaScript library that generated `Universally Unique IDentifier`, which are guaranteed to be unique every time it’s run.
-The former, however, will be done using [`slugify`](https://www.npmjs.com/package/slugify), a function that strips text from spaces and replaces it with dashes instead: “Mountains Bike” ↦ “Mountains-Bike”.
+We’ll do the former using [`uuid`](https://www.npmjs.com/package/uuid), a JavaScript library that generates `Universally Unique IDentifiers`, which are guaranteed to be unique every time.
+The latter, however, will be done using [`slugify`](https://www.npmjs.com/package/slugify), a function that strips text from spaces and replaces it with dashes instead: “Mountains Bike” ↦ “Mountains-Bike”.

 ```javascript
 import slugify from "slugify";